 receive the guidance you need to navigate the appeals process.
 We can

 help you make sure that all components of your application are filled

 out completely and correctly and that they are submitted in a timely manner.

 We are committed to helping our clients seek the benefits they both need

 Seeking a Social Security Disability Lawyer in Kansas City?
 Call Montee

 Law Firm, P.C.

-benefits?
-Make the decision to speak with an attorney from Montee Law
+process, do not hesitate to speak with an attorney from Montee Law Firm,

 P.C. today.
 Our legal team is available to discuss your options and what

 we can do to help pursue the benefits you need.
 For a FREE consultation,